gianniprocida/kafka-based-compensation-processing-system/README.md

 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```

-Next, deploy a Bitnami Kafka cluster with three brokers (the default configuration for the Bitnami/Kafka chart) by running the following command:
+Next, deploy a Bitnami Kafka cluster with three brokers in the `default` namespace (the default configuration for the Bitnami/Kafka chart) by running the following command:

 ```
 helm install cluster-kafka bitnami/kafka
 ```

+After installation, detailed instructions and essential information regarding the deployment and configuration of the Kafka cluster will be displayed.
+Be sure to save this information, as it will be necessary for accessing Kafka.
+You can also experiment with a pod consumer or producer to verify that the cluster is up and running. </br>
+Here's an example of what the detailed instructions and essential information may look like:

+The highlighted parts will be stored in a `configMap` and a `secret`.
+Through the `configMap` resource, applications (including the two consumers and the Python web server) will be guided on connecting to the Kafka cluster.
+Meanwhile, the `secret` resource ensures secure authentication between applications (clients) and brokers using the SCRAM-SHA-256 mechanism with the specified username and password